olcf/olcf-user-docs/systems/frontier_user_guide.rst

 By default, Frontier reserves the first core in each L3 cache region.
 Frontier uses low-noise mode, which constrains all system processes to core 0.
+Low-noise mode cannot be disabled by users.
 In addition, Frontier uses SLURM core specialization (``-S 8`` flag at job allocation time, e.g., ``sbatch``) to reserve one core from each L3 cache region, leaving 56 allocatable cores.
-Set ``-S 0`` at job allocation to override.
+Set ``-S 0`` at job allocation to override this setting.

 Node Types